fizx/snow/README.markdown

 Overview
 ========

-Snow provides a simple, fast, drop-in plugin for realtime search in Solr.
-Inspired by Zoie, it's much times faster than Lucene NRT.
-It's a couple hundred lines of straightforward Scala, so you and I have a hope of maintaining it (or porting it to Java, if that's your thing).
+Snow provides a simple, fast, tiny drop-in plugin for realtime search in Solr.

 Why?
 ====